geloangelia/myvcsites/_posts/2017-01-20-welcome-to-jekyll.markdown

 Francis Angelo GGG

 <table>
-{% for list in site.data.vclists %}
+{% for list in site.data.vclist %}
   <tr>
    <td>
         {{ list.,No }}